The audience matters: why understanding readers is critical in medical editing

 In medical and medico-legal writing, one size does not fit all.
 The same information can be presented very differently depending on who is reading it.

-A report written for a specialist will use precise technical terminology and assume background knowledge.
-A report intended for a non-specialist, such as a patient, a legal professional or a member of the public, needs clear explanations, simplified language and context for complex concepts.
+A document written for a specialist audience will use precise technical terminology and assume a shared level of clinical knowledge.
+By contrast, a document intended for a non-medical specialist – such as a patient, a legal professional or a member of the public – may need clearer explanations, simplified language and a clearer structure.

 Why audience awareness matters